Rushyoung/properties_management/readme.md

 Reason: spaces have a consistent width of one character on all devices, while tabs depend on platform implementation.

 #### braces and code blocks
-The left brace should direcly follow control statements or the defination of function.
+The left brace should directly follow control statements or the definition of function.
-The right brace should be one the same indentationlevel as the corresponding statement.
+The right brace should be one of the same indentation level as the corresponding statement.
 Indent inside the code block by adding 4 spaces.
 For example:
 ```C